The Opposite of December... A Season of Separation: Promotion

 Bassist Iano Dovi joined in August 2001 for a two-week tour with Unearth, God Forbid and Martyr AD across Canada and the Northeastern and Midwestern America.
 The tour started out positively in comparison to their other Canadian tours, as Trustkill Records ensured that all of the bands had the proper paperwork to enter Canada legally and wouldn't get denied again.
-However, after playing their second show in Monteral, Poison the Well's van was broken into and all of their equipment was stolen.
+However, after playing their second show in Montreal, Poison the Well's van was broken into and all of their equipment was stolen.
 Moreira was so distraught by the theft that he engaged in a screaming fit in the parking lot of the venue, damaging his throat, which worsened into pneumonia over the next two weeks on the road.
 The band made arrangements with members of the other bands on the tour to borrow their equipment each night to play shows.
 Before the band could drive out of Montreal, their van's transmission also died and Poison the Well was forced to stay behind while the other played the rest of the Canadian dates.
 Poison the Well was only able to rejoin the tour four days later in Wilkes-Barre, Pennsylvania.
 From Autumn to Ashes also joined the tour later on.
 By the end of the tour, Moreira's had troubles with his voice and From Autumn to Ashes' Francis Mark filled in.
 Upon returning home on September 6, 2001, Moreira was rushed to the hospital where he was treated for a collapsed lung.
 Moreira, at the time, was an active smoker and the incident motivated him to quit smoking cigarettes.